 Back then, politicians were essentially guessing at who their supporters were and where they lived.
 While redrawn districts most certainly benefited the incumbents, the politicians in these districts still had to compromise with the other party to please the more moderate constituents.

 Today, however, technology has made gerrymandering much more effective.
 Politicians are able to draw perfect districts by using party registration, income data, race, and even magazine subscriptions to choose who they want as voters.
 They are able to create their radical district with amazing precision and ensure that they never have to face a challenger as long as they can please the base.
 No more need to compromise and no more need to get anything done!

 So what does this mean?
 If we end gerrymandering, will our democracy be restored?
-Will Congress all the sudden start working towards the common good and do what is best for the country?
+Will Congress all the sudden start working, be able to pass much needed reforms like Campaign Finance Reform, reducing greenhouse gas emissions in animal agriculture, or legislation on background checks?
+Can they put aside petty differences and do what is best for the country?

 Probably not, but it would be the first place I would start.

 Billy DeLancey is the Co-founder and CEO of Lobbyists 4 Good.